 What happens before the operation?

-For many operations at Great Ormond Street Hospital, you and your child will need to come to a preadmission appointment shortly before the operation is scheduled.
-The purpose of this is to check that your child is well enough for the operation.
-It is also an opportunity to meet the surgeon again and ask any questions you might have.
-Your child’s surgeon will explain the operation in detail, discuss any worries you may have and ask you to give permission for the operation by signing a consent form.
+For many operations at Great Ormond Street Hospital, parent and child will need to come to a preadmission appointment shortly before the operation is scheduled.
+The purpose of this is to check that the child is well enough for the operation.
+It is also an opportunity to meet the surgeon again and ask any questions they might have.
+The child’s surgeon will explain the operation in detail, discuss any worries a parent may have and ask the parent to give permission for the operation by signing a consent form.

-Your child should not have anything to eat or drink beforehand for the amount of time specified in the letter.
-It is important to follow these instructions – otherwise your child’s operation may need to be delayed or even cancelled.
-An anaesthetist will visit you to explain your child’s anaesthetic in more detail.
-If your child has any medical problems, like allergies, please tell the doctors.
+The child should not have anything to eat or drink beforehand for the amount of time specified in the letter.
+It is important to follow these instructions – otherwise the child’s operation may need to be delayed or even cancelled.
+An anaesthetist will explain the child’s anaesthetic in more detail.
+If the child has any medical problems, like allergies, please tell the doctors.

 What does the operation involve?

 The orchidopexy can either be carried out using open surgery or keyhole (laparoscopic) surgery, depending on the position of the testicle.
-While your child is under general anaesthetic, the surgeon will move the testicle down into the scrotum, and close up the passage through which the testicle should have travelled, to stop the testicle moving back into your child’s abdomen.
+While the child is under general anaesthetic, the surgeon will move the testicle down into the scrotum, and close up the passage through which the testicle should have travelled, to stop the testicle moving back into thechild’s abdomen.